 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized when they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 Property taxes are considered to be available if collected within sixty days of the fiscal year end.
-A sixty-day availability period is used for revenue recognition for all other governmental fund revenues.
+Other governmental revenue deemed collectible within ninety days is recognized as revenue.
+Water and sewer charges are recognized as revenue in the period in which the related services are provided to customers.
+In the government-wide financial statements, such charges are reported on the accrual basis of accounting when earned, regardless of when cash is received.
+In the governmental fund financial statements, water and sewer revenues are recognized when they are both measurable and collectible within the government's normal billing and collection cycle.
 Property taxes associated with the current fiscal period as well as charges for services and intergovernmental revenues are considered to be susceptible to accrual and have been recognized as revenues of the current fiscal period.
 Fees and other similar revenues are not susceptible to accrual because generally they are not measurable until received in cash.
 If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are accrued when the expenditure is made.